WHO IS GRACE GAWLER?

 Updated Oct 2022

-Grace Gawler Survivorship CoachIn 1974, I became a proactive sole caregiver when the veterinary surgeon I worked and with whom I had just started datingalso my boyfriend, was diagnosed with osteosarcoma of the femur that resulted in his right leg being amputated.
+Grace Gawler Survivorship CoachIn 1974, I became a proactive sole caregiver when the veterinary surgeon I worked and with whom I had just started dating, was diagnosed with osteosarcoma.
+This resulted in his right leg being amputated.
 His name is Ian Gawler.
 At that time, I was a very experienced veterinary nurse with a speciality in practice management and surgery and was used to dealing with crises of a different kind.

 Ironically, my childhood desire was to become a veterinary surgeon or a cancer researcher!